Embedded contact homology of prequantization bundles: Introduction

 \end{example}

+\begin{remark} In cases where the differential $\partial$ vanishes because the moduli spaces of ECH index one currents are empty, as it does in Theorem \ref{thm:echS2} (see the proof in \S\ref{sssec:pfg=0}, where we show that the moduli spaces are empty for index reasons), we may upgrade from $\Z_2$-coefficients to $\Z$-coefficients.
+ECH is defined with $\Z$-coefficients rather than $\Z_2$-coefficients, but because that definition requires putting orientations on the moduli spaces and $\Z$-coefficients have not yet been necessary for any applications, we do not define orientations in this paper. \end{remark}

 We now give a sketch of the proof, which follows much of Farris' approach as outlined in \cite[\S 1]{farris}, and provide the organization of the paper along the way.
 In \S \ref{basics}, we provide a short primer on the ingredients that go into ECH.
-Then, in \S \ref{sec:ECHI} we give a detailed computation of the ECH index for certain orbit sets in a perturbation of the canonical contact form associated to a prequantization bundle by a perfect Morse function $H$.
+Then, in \S \ref{sec:ECHI} we give a detailed computation of the ECH index for certain Reeb currents in a perturbation of the canonical contact form associated to a prequantization bundle by a perfect Morse function $H$.
 Our computation of the ECH index uses the blueprint given in \cite[\S 3]{farris} and fills in a number of details which were not previously available.
 Before we can give the computation, we need to perturb the degenerate canonical contact form $\lambda$.

-As in \cite{jo2} we use the following perturbation in \S \ref{sec:ECHI} to employ Morse-Bott computational methods on action filtered ECH.
-We use a Morse-Smale function $H:\Sigma\to\R$ with $|H|_{C^2}<1$ to perturb the canonical connection contact form $\lambda$,
+As in \cite{jo2}, we use the following perturbation in \S \ref{sec:ECHI} to employ Morse-Bott computational methods on action filtered ECH.
+We use a Morse-Smale function $H:\Sigma\to\R$ such that $|H|$ is ${C^2}$ close to 1 to perturb the canonical connection contact form $\lambda$,

 The perturbed Reeb vector field is